DeathChaos25/PQ_Patches/README.md

 Usage:
 - 3DS running Luma3DS Custom Firmware :

-Download the relevant files from the release tab, and place the files on the root of your SD, the entire file structure should look as follows:
+Download the relevant files from the release tab, and place the files on the following directory on your SD, if the folders dont exist, make them:

-sd:/luma/titles/00040000001D7100/exheader.bin
+sd:/luma/titles/<titleID>/exheader.bin
-sd:/luma/titles/00040000001D7100/code.bin
+sd:/luma/titles/<titleID>/code.bin
 (if using mod.cpk support)
-sd:/luma/titles/00040000001D7100/romfs/mod.cpk
+sd:/luma/titles/<titleID>/romfs/mod.cpk

 - Citra:
-Right click your PQ1 game icon on Citra, select "Open Mods Location" and place both the code.bin and the exheader.bin file there.
+Right click your PQ1/PQ2 game icon on Citra, select "Open Mods Location" and place both the code.bin and the exheader.bin file there.
 (if using mod.cpk)
 Simply create a romfs folder and place your mod.cpk inside it on your Mods Location folder for PQ1.